akeneo/pim-docs/cookbook/import_export/product-import.rst

 Product Reader
 --------------

-This element reads a CSV file and returns item by item with the following format (only index each CSV line with field names).
+This element reads a CSV file and returns item one by one with the following format (it indexes each CSV line with field names).

 .. code-block:: php